 Step 1: Export to Excel

-From your dashboard, select the study that you’d like to export.
+From your dashboard, select the test that you’d like to export.
 You can export from three different places via your dashboard:

-From the individual study view, you can select a single participant’s response, or select all, then select Export to Excel.
+From the single test view, you can select a single participant’s response, or select all, then select Export to Excel from the Options menu.

 You can export to Excel right from the video player.
 Just select Export to Excel from the player controls at the bottom left corner of the player.